 3. Build a real board of directors … and use it

 Most entrepreneurs by definition want to do things in new ways, and so it’s easy to think of your board as a necessary bureaucratic evil.
 In reality, your board is your last line of defense between you and self-delusion, bankruptcy, and perhaps even jail.
 The bigger you get, the more likely that a weak board will let you cross those lines.
 So, build a real board of directors.
 Here are some ways to do that.

 Expand the board early

 It’s very comfortable to keep your startup small.
 Typical boards consist simply of venture capitalists and the founders.
 This is a bad idea.
 Going back to my earlier point about learning fast, one of the best ways to learn fast is to put people who you can learn from on your board.
-I recently hosted a panel with three very different CEOs in very different industries, all of them with recent $1B + sales of their companies, and each of them had added non-VC directors in their first, second, and third years of building the business.
+I recently hosted a panel with three very different CEOs in very different industries, and each of them had added non-VC directors in their first, second, and third years of building the business.
 I highly recommend it.
 Some VCs don’t like it, but you have to expand the board early, and carefully.